MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

 ## Share to Teams buttons in the Power BI service

-Follow these steps to share links to Microsoft Teams channels and chats when you view reports or dashboards in Power BI.
+Follow these steps to share links to Microsoft Teams channels and chats when you view reports or dashboards in the Power BI service.

 1. Use the **Share to Teams** buttons in the action bar or in the contextual menu on a specific visual.